-The Diamond Quality Document below was issued by the American Gem Society Laboratory on December 09, 2013.
+The American Gem Society Laboratory issued the Diamond Quality Document below on December 09, 2013.
 Obviously, this 1.255 carat, D-color, Internally Flawless clarity, Brian Gavin Signature round hearts and arrows cut diamond has since sold:

 Here are the specifications of this 1.255 carat, D-color, Internally Flawless clarity, Brian Gavin Signature round hearts and arrows cut diamond.
 According to the AGS Laboratory, it measures 6.88 - 6.90 x 4.27 mm.